 OPEX HQ Coach Sam Smith provides an answer.

-CrossFit® Athletes are always on the hunt for the best fitness program to boost their athletic progression.
-This is especially the case this time of year because the CrossFit® Competitive season has ended for many of those who didn’t make it to the CrossFit® Regionals.
-The instinct for many of these offseason athletes is to jump straight back into intensity and CrossFit® training immediately to get the jump on their competitors.
-However, in our decades of experience in coaching CrossFit® athletes, we’ve discovered that the best training plan to pursue in the offseason for longevity in the Sport of Fitness® and guaranteed athletic development is the exact polar opposite of traditional CrossFit® methodology.
+Competitive functional fitness athletes are always on the hunt for the best fitness program to boost their athletic progression.
+This is especially the case during the offseason.
+The instinct for many offseason athletes is to jump straight back into training with the hopes of getting the jump on their competitors.
+However, in our decades of experience in coaching competitive functional fitness athletes, we’ve discovered that the best training plan to pursue in the offseason for longevity and guaranteed athletic development is the exact polar opposite of traditional functional fitness methodology.
 It’s Functional Bodybuilding.

 Functional Bodybuilding routines facilitate the replacement of bad movement patterns by using concepts like tempo to slow these movements down.
 As the movement is slowed down and the athlete is removed from ‘intensity’, the body and mind are better able to master the basic mechanics of the movement.
 This process inevitably improves athletic performance when intensity and competition is reintroduced.
 Why?
 Because the athlete has mastered the basics of that movement opening the door for even faster and efficient contractions in competitive situations.

-Clearly, the path toward more speed, power, and strength in the CrossFit® Competitive season lies in slowing down your training now during your offseason.
-If you are curious to learn more about Functional Bodybuilding and its benefits to off season training for CrossFit® Competition, you can download our free training template here.
+Clearly, the path toward more speed, power, and strength in a competitive season lies in slowing down your training now during your offseason.
+If you are curious to learn more about Functional Bodybuilding and its benefits to offseason training for functional fitness.